Education in New Zealand: Curriculum and qualifications

 All state and state integrated schools follow the national curriculum: The New Zealand Curriculum (NZC) for English-medium schools and Te Marautanga o Aotearoa (TMoA) for Māori-medium schools.
 Private schools do not need to follow the national curriculum, but must have a curriculum that is at least equivalent to NZC or TMoA.

-The New Zealand Curriculum has eight levels, numbered 1 to 8, and eight major learning areas: English, the arts, health and physical education, learning languages, mathematics and statistics, science, social sciences, and technology.
-Te Marautanga o Aotearoa includes a ninth learning area, Māori language.
+Both the NZC and TMoA outline eight learning areas: English (NZC) or Māori (TMoA), mathematics and statistics, the arts, health and physical education, learning languages, science, social sciences, and technology.
+All areas except learning languages are compulsory until Year 10.
+While not compulsory, learning languages is recommended for students between Years 7 and 10.
+Parents can request their child be excluded from the sexuality education portion of the health and physical education curriculum, provided they notify the school principal in writing.

-The main secondary school qualification in New Zealand is the National Certificate of Educational Achievement (NCEA), which is offered in all state and state-integrated schools.
+From year 11 onwards, most students work toward the National Certificate of Educational Achievement (NCEA).
 Some schools offer Cambridge International Examinations (CIE) or the International Baccalaureate (IB) alongside NCEA.
+Senior students have greater choice in subjects, though Mathematics is often compulsory in Year 11 and English or Māori in Years 11 and 12 to meet the numeracy and literacy requirements for University Entrance.

 Types of schools by funding

 New Zealand has three types of schools: state schools, which are government owned and funded; state integrated schools, which are government funded but may charge compulsory fees; and private schools, with set annual fees.